kodermike/airplanemode.koplugin/README.md

 ## Known Caveat

 Currently, AirPlane mode attemtpts to re-enable yoru WiFi device when exiting.
 I may change this behavior in the future and let your previous setting handle whether to reconnect.

+## TODO

+* Add the ability to choose what is disabled with airplane mode